 Langill Watson Class is studying from the International Lesson Series (a Bible Study) taught by Rev. Milton Mann in Room 49 beside the elevator.
 The class is open to anyone who wants further their knowledge of the Bible.
 For more information, contact either Wayne Deal or Annette Allen.

 Engage Class is composed primarily of young adults, some parents, some not.
 Our aim is to be engaged with the God's word and with the world.
 We believe that what the Bible says should make a difference in how we live our day-to-day lives and our lessons focus on growing as disciples as we study God's word and share God's love with the world.
-This class has a rotation of facilitators and meets in room 42 upstairs.
+Contact Will or Stephanie Geanes for more information.
+The Engage Class meets each Sunday from 10am - 11am in room 42 upstairs.

 People long to be connected and are searching for authentic community.
 We’re wired for it as human beings.
 It is no surprise that one of the ways that we grow closer to God and become more deeply committed disciples of Jesus Christ is by being in community with others.
 We need a safe space to show up with our "true selves" and be real with one another.

 Life Groups at FUMC have grown out of a desire to deepen our ability to discern God’s activity in our world and also grow closer together as we grow as disciples.
 Groups meet twice a month at their own schedule and pattern at someone’s home or a restaurant and focus on three primary goals each session: